Async and Await In Dart

 Async And Await In Dart

-Both async and await keywords provide a declarative way to define an asynchronous function and use their results.
+The async and await keywords both provide a declarative way to define an asynchronous function and use their results.
 You can use the async keyword before a function body to make it asynchronous.
 You can use the await keyword to get the completed result of an asynchronous expression.

 Important Concept